stanlm105/AstraaExplore/README.md

 > 🌙 Highlights which objects sit high and clear of the Moon
 > ☁️ Explains how tonight’s clouds, darkness, and sky quality affect your session
 >
-> Minimalist design so you're up and running in seconds, with your passphrase and postal code, the tool personalizes your observing journey, tracks your “seen” list, and serves up the conditions and best targets for **today at 9 PM local time**.
+> Minimalist design so you're up and running in seconds, with your approximate location, the tool personalizes your observing journey, tracks your “seen” list, and serves up the conditions and best targets for **today at 9 PM local time**.
 > 💡 Lightweight, free, and built to grow – practical backend engineering powering human-friendly exploration of the night sky.

 ### 3) Dobsonian Astrophotography — Simple Stacking Utils (CLI, GUI.. tbd)